aanastasiou/CodraFT/doc/roadmap.rst

 * Optimize image displaying performance

-CodraFT 2.3
+CodraFT 2.4
 ^^^^^^^^^^^

-* New plugin system: API for third-party extensions
+* New plugin system (API for third-party extensions):

    - Objective #1: a plugin must be manageable using a single Python script, which includes an extension of `ImageProcessor`, `ActionHandler` and new file format support
    - Objective #2: plugins must be simply stored in a folder wich defaults to the user directory (same folder as ".CodraFT.ini" configuration file)

 * Add a macro-command system: